Trivadis/plsql-cop-validators/README.md

+:warning: **Warning:** This project is no longer maintained!
+Therefore, it is in archive state!

 # db* CODECOP Validators

 db* CODECOP supports custom validators.
 A validator must implement the `PLSQLCopValidator` Java interface and has to be a direct or indirect descendant of the `PLSQLValidator` class.
 Such a class can be used in the command line utility and the SQL Developer extension.